Vaudreuil-Dorion: Local government

+Economy

+Première Moisson Bakery was founded in Dorion in 1991.
+The products (breads, cakes, pastries and pastries) are still prepared and distributed in its various branches across Quebec.
+As of July 2013, the Chamber of Commerce and Industry of Vaudreuil-Dorion (CCIVD) will serve the territory of the MRC de Vaudreuil-Soulanges.

 Transportation

 The city is the point of intersection for three of Canada's busiest highways: Autoroute 40/Autoroute 30/Autoroute 20 (connecting the Quebec City-Windsor Corridor) and Highway 417 connects to Ottawa and Arnprior, Autoroute 20 and Highway 401 connects Toronto to Montreal and Autoroute 30 is Montreal's Southern Bypass.

 Local bus service is operated by Exo La Presqu'Île, connecting to the Vaudreuil and Dorion stations on the Vaudreuil-Hudson commuter rail line.

 Media

 CJVD-FM operates studios in Vaudreuil-Dorion, broadcasting at 100.1 FM in Vaudreuil-Soulanges, the West Island and Valleyfield.
 On the air since 2008, CJVD airs a French and English hits format spanning from the 1960s to 1995.

 Education

 Commission scolaire des Trois-Lacs operates Francophone public schools: